The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: Reference Interferometers

-For the remainder of this whitepaper, we will assume a standard reference configuration as follows. \textsc{Capella} is a constellation of four satellites on four individual low-Earth orbits (LEOs).
+\textsc{Capella} is a constellation of four satellites on four individual low-Earth orbits (LEOs).
 All orbits are circular (with orbital speeds being the corresponding Newtonian circular speeds) and polar for simplicity; thus we do not need to take into account regression of nodes or rotation of apsides \citep[e.g.,][]{brown1998}.
 In geocentric equatorial Cartesian coordinates $(x,y,z)$, two satellite orbits are located in the $xz$ plane at altitudes above ground of 500~km and 600~km, respectively; the other two orbits are located in the $yz$ plane at altitudes of 450~km and 550~km, respectively.
-Observations are conducted at a frequency $\nu$ of 690~GHz (i.e., a wavelength of 434~$\mu$m) with an instantaneous bandwidth $\Delta\nu$ of 1024~MHz.
+Observations are conducted at a frequency $\nu$ of 690~GHz (i.e., a wavelength of 434~$\mu$m) with an instantaneous bandwidth $\Delta\nu$ of 4096~MHz.
 The effective collecting area $A_{\rm e}$ is 2.4~m$^2$, implying an antenna efficiency $\rho_{\rm A} = 2 k_{\rm B} / A_{\rm e}$ (with $k_{\rm B}$ being Boltzmann's constant) of 1150~Jy\,K$^{-1}$.
 Each satellite carries a single-circular polarization double-sideband (DSB) receiver; the DSB system temperature $T_{\rm sys}$ is 100~K.